edelstone/tints-and-shades/README.md

  </picture>
 </a>

+## Local development

+_Prerequisites: Node.js 14+_

+1. Clone this project.
+2. Navigate to the project in your terminal.
+3. Install dependencies: `npm install`.
+4. Start the server: `npm run start`.
+5. Navigate to `localhost:8080` in your browser.

 ## What is the Tint & Shade Generator?

 The purpose of this tool is to accurately produce tints (pure white added) and shades (pure black added) of a given hex color in 10% increments.